Python API Reference

 print('\n\n'.join(result['results']))

-Note: Most users should use process_references() instead, which is simpler and provides the same functionality.
+For typical usage, process_references() is simpler and covers the same functionality.

 Error Handling